“So are Ash and Skye going to get together or what?” my mom demanded after reading the latest installment of my Syzygy

 Just as there are archetypal characters and tales, there are archetypal ships.
 Flick around prime-time TV some evening and you’ll spot several of them.
 (My particular favorites are crime dramas in which investigative partners make eyes at each other over body bags for season after season.
 I’m a sucker for the slow burn.)
 Three common subplots appear time and again, a trinity of shipping structures I call the “Love Triangle”:

 - Unrequited Love.
 The protagonist’s heart is fixed on a seemingly unattainable love interest.
 Sometimes this works in reverse, with another character who worships your protagonist.
 In either case, the smitten one must prove their worthiness to their chosen partner.
-Their emotional journey resolves when they either get the guy/girl/whomever or mature beyond that particular desire.
+Their emotional journey resolves when they either earn the love of their crush or mature beyond that particular desire.
 Example: Katniss and Peeta in The Hunger Games.

 - Opposites Attract.
 My personal favorite, commonly seen in partner-lover ships.
 Sparks fly from the moment two characters meet, lighting up every scene.
-Being drastically different personalities (or occasionally the reverse, far too much alike) they bicker incessantly and may even profess dislike of one another.
+Typically drastically different personalities (or occasionally the reverse, far too much alike) they bicker incessantly and may even profess dislike for one another.
 But they just can’t sublimate their magnetism.
 Resolution occurs in two stages: the characters admit the attraction to themselves and then to each other, usually after some growth and pride-swallowing from both parties.
 Example: Hermione and Ron in the Harry Potter series, or Beatrice and Benedict in Shakespeare’s Much Ado About Nothing.